|

 RAW DIETS:

-We have tried raw diets in the past and decided not to
+I've tried raw diets in the past and decided not to

-carcasses with a loud meat & bone grinder, and then deal with the
+carcasses with a loud meat & bone grinder and then deal with the

 sanitization.
-Plus, mixing in vitamin and mineral supplements, and
+Plus mixing in vitamin and mineral supplements and

 handling large amounts of gooey mashed up raw chicken two or three times a